The following section shows how to use the BW Cube component.

-- In the main window of the component click the [Search] button (magnifying glass symbol).
+- In the main window of the component click the [Search] button ( icon).
 The window “Cube and Query Lookup” opens.

-- In the field Name (1) enter a name of a Query or a BW Cube / InfoProvider.
+- Enter the name of a Query or a BW Cube / InfoProvider in the search bar (2).
 Use wildcards (*), if needed.

-- Click [Search] (magnifying glass symbol) (3) and select the object of your choice from the displayed list (4).
+- Click [Search] ( icon) and select the object of your choice from the displayed list (3).

 Note: Click [Refresh Metadata] to renew metadata.
 This is necessary if a data source has been adjusted in SAP, another source system has been connected, or the source system has been updated.